AnyLog-co/documentation/monitoring nodes.md

 The following example configures monitoring of 2 topics:
 1. Nodes status (topic name: nodes)
-2. Monitor operators status  (topic name: operators) The monitoring commands are assigned to the scheduler for continues monitoring.
+2. Monitor operators status  (topic name: operators)

+In the example below, the monitoring commands are assigned to the scheduler for continues monitoring.

 Configuring topic ***nodes***
 <pre>